dlcs/protagonist/docs/rfcs/012-auth-service.md

 The AuthService will render some user interface component for the user to make a gesture on.
 The contents of this will be driven by values saved in the database.

 The AuthService will render it's own UI for both `clickthrough` and external OAuth provider.
 The process for each will slightly differ:
-* `clickthrough` - the AuthService will render a message in UI and credentials are not required.
-Once the user has confirmed/agreed to terms we can create a session, set a access cookie and exit.
+* `clickthrough` - the AuthService will render a message in UI, credentials are not required.
+Once the user has confirmed/agreed to terms we can create a session, set an access cookie and exit.
 * OAuth - the DLCS will use [`Authorization Code Flow`](https://oauth.net/2/grant-types/authorization-code/) and follow the sequence diagram in [RFC 008](008-more-access-control-oidc-oauth.md).
 The returned claims will be parsed to a role and a session created for those roles.
   * If the `?origin=` value is the same as the domain where the DLCS is being hosted we won't need to show a confirmation step.
 However, if they differ we need to get the user to carry out a significant gesture in the DLCS domain, so we will need to render some UI.
 The text values for this will be stored in database.